rumpl/whitespace/README.md

 Whitespace is an esoteric imperative stack-based language.

 Here I am trying to write a whitespace interpreter in javascript.
-There isn't much to see right now, but more to come soon.
+The lexer and the parser are pretty much done, the VM is on it's way.
+I still need to figure out some things from the original Haskell source.

 For more information and the reference implementation, see [the official website](http://compsoc.dur.ac.uk/whitespace/).